Gandhigram, Arunachal Pradesh

 Gandhigram, locally known as Shidi, is a village inhabited by Lisu people in Vijoynagar circle, Changlang district, Arunachal Pradesh, India.
 The population was 1,754 at the 2011 Indian census.
-There is no road connectivity to the nearest town, Miao, and it is a five- or six-day walk.
+There is a road connectivity to the nearest town, Miao, and it takes around 7-8 hours to reach there by road.
+Internet facility is also now set here.

 Education

 The village has a government middle school established in 1961 and the newly-established Katha Lisu School, with class I and preceding Nursery and KG classes and an enrollment of about 200 students.